FaithClient/FaithBot/README.md

 # FaithBot
 Discord Bot for FaithClient

-By - immo, Hebiscuit, Devgocri
+Made by - immo, Hebiscuit, devgocri

+## TODO
+- Legit enable the intents
+- Test everything we have made